Skip to main content

 đź“– Table of Contents

 Weighted blankets aren’t new.
-But the market has changed so much since the original Kickstarter-era Gravity Blanket that choosing one for anxiety relief in 2026 requires a different conversation than it did even two years ago.
-There are cooling options, knitted options, beadless designs, and blankets at every price point from $30 to $300.
+But the market has changed so much since the original Kickstarter-era Gravity Blanket that choosing a weighted blanket in 2026 requires a clearer decision process than it did even two years ago.
+There are cooling options, knitted options, beadless designs, kids’ blankets, shared-bed blankets, and products at every price point from $30 to $300.

 What Makes a Weighted Blanket Work for Anxiety